JoshuaKGoldberg/TypeStat/README.md

 Great question!
 TSLint rules, even with [type checking](https://palantir.github.io/tslint/usage/type-checking), don't have access to the full [TypeScript language service](https://github.com/Microsoft/TypeScript/wiki/Using-the-Language-Service-API).
 This is by design for performance and reliability reasons.
-TypeUp needs that service.
+TypeStat needs that service.

 TSLint also has a [relatively unstable `--fix`](https://github.com/palantir/tslint/issues/2556) that can't handle multiple rounds of mutations.
-TypeUp is built on [Automutate](https://github.com/automutate/automutate), which is more stable and allows multiple rounds.
+TypeStat is built on [Automutate](https://github.com/automutate/automutate), which is more stable and allows multiple rounds.